 Social media marketing doesn’t matter.
 Or so says an article on MIT Sloan Management Review:

 I argue that we have reached the same point with social media marketing.
 In terms of competitive advantage, social media marketing simply doesn’t matter.
-Having a presence on Facebook and Twitter is no longer sufficient to provide any source of competitive advantage for companies — not when all of their competitors have a presence on Facebook on Twitter, too.
+Having a presence on Facebook and Twitter is no longer sufficient to provide any source of competitive advantage for companies, perhaps this still works for some niches, like on DAISYSLOTS casino.
+They are using social media marketing just to featured rewards and bonuses — not when all of their competitors have a presence on Facebook on Twitter, too.
+Here you can find the best marketing strategy mistake.

 The fact that social media marketing doesn’t matter is supported by the data from our 2014 survey of social business.
 Our data showed that using social media in other aspects of business — innovation, transparency into organizational communication, management and recruiting, and integrated into business operations — were all meaningful differentiators for company’s social business maturity and social business outcomes.
 Whether or not companies engaged in social media for marketing, however, had little meaningful impact on these outcomes.
 Social Firestarter helps to put all the effective marketing strategies in place.

 He is correct that social media marketing has matured, even though most marketers haven’t figured out how to measure the ROI of their efforts on social media.
-But, social media marketing does matter to improve online presence, including the use of tools that help improve the Semrush ranking of any site.
+But, social media marketing does matter to improve online presence, including the use of tools that help improve the Semrush ranking of any site, but of course, it is still necessary to use services like the Lentis Services Website in order to have an online presence.

 It’s all in the eye of the beholder